hbrok/heatherbrokmeier.com/_projects/visit-lake-geneva.md

 These were the basic things I addressed:

 * Replaced WordPress plugins (Ubermenu and Revolution Slider) with plugins pre-bundled with Foundation (which the site was already using)
-* Added task runner (gulp) and minified & concatenated CSS and JavaScript files
+* Added task runner (gulp) to minify and concatenate CSS and JavaScript files
 * Compressed all theme images
 * Lazyloaded images and YouTube videos on homepage
 * Lazyloaded fonts